-GHD occurs when the production of growth hormone, secreted by the pituitary gland, is disrupted.
-Since growth hormone plays a critical role in stimulating body growth and development, and is involved in the production of muscle protein and in the breakdown of fats, a decrease in the hormone affects numerous body processes. hGH is used for the long-term treatment of children and adults with inadequate secretion of endogenous growth hormone.
-The primary indications it treats in children are GHD, SGA, kidney disease, Prader-Willi Syndrome and Turner's Syndrome.
+GHD is a rare disease characterized by the inadequate secretion of growth hormone from the pituitary gland and affects one in approximately 4,000 to 10,000 people.
+In children, this disease can be caused by genetic mutations or acquired after birth.
+Because the patient's pituitary gland secretes inadequate levels of somatropin, the hormone that causes growth, his or her height may be affected and puberty may be delayed.
+The primary indications hGH-CTP treats in children are GHD, small for gestational age, kidney disease, Prader-Willi Syndrome and Turner's Syndrome.
 In adults, the primary indications are replacement of endogenous growth hormone and the treatment of AIDS-induced weight loss.
-Patients using hGH receive daily injections six or seven times a week.
-This is particularly burdensome for pediatric patients.
 We believe a significant market opportunity exists for a longer-lasting version of hGH that would require fewer injections.

-Our phase 3 trial of hGH-CTP in pediatric patients was initiated in December 2016 and patient enrollment was completed in August 2018.
-The global study is a 225-patient study in Pediatric GHD patients designed to evaluate weekly treatment with hGH-CTP versus daily injections of Genotropin.
-The hGH-CTP is delivered in a pen device in this multi-regional study in over 21 countries.
-The GHD subjects will be treated weekly for 12 months.
-We expect to perform topline data analysis from the study in the fourth quarter of 2019.
 In addition to the phase 3 pediatric study, we have continued without interruption our ongoing phase 2 pediatric open label extension study for hGH-CTP.
 The phase 2 pediatric patients have been treated with hGH-CTP for over four years, and some patients for over five years.
-We have switched all of the pediatric patients in this study to the disposable pen device.
-We have also initiated a 44-patient study in Pediatric GHD patients in Japan which is nearing completion of enrollment. hGH-CTP has orphan drug designation in the U.S. and Europe for both adults and children with GHD.
+We have switched all of the pediatric patients in this study from a syringe to the same disposable pen device used in the phase 3 study.
+We have also initiated a 44-patient study in Pediatric GHD patients in Japan which has completed enrollment. hGH-CTP has orphan drug designation in the United States and Europe for both adults and children with GHD.